lranaldii/Contrastive-RAG/README.md

 # Contrastive-RAG

-This is the repository of Contrastive-RAG
+This repo contains the code of the paper Contrastive-RAG: Eliciting Critical Arguments in Retrieval-Augmented Language Models via Contrastive Explanations